Master of Legal Studies (MLS) Programs in North Carolina

 Legal Career Outlook in North Carolina

-Knowing the law and becoming equipped to navigate complex legal and regulatory processes can help professionals advance in many types of careers, whether in the public, private, or nonprofit sectors.
+Understanding the law and being equipped to navigate complex legal and regulatory processes can help professionals advance in many careers, across the public, private, and nonprofit sectors.
 MLS programs in North Carolina might be right for soon-to-be graduates interested in learning more about the law of this state, specifically in a certain field.

 Careers with a Master’s Degree in Legal Studies in North Carolina

-There are a number of career options with a master’s in legal studies.
+There are several career options for those with a master’s in legal studies.
 Students might work closely with lawyers at a private firm.
-Or they might hold positions in business, finance, human resources, health care, government, policymaking or the nonprofit sector.
+Or they might hold positions in business, finance, human resources, health care, government, policymaking, or the nonprofit sector.
 In NC, employment opportunities vary from organizations to universities.
-The North Carolina Justice Center offers legal and nonlegal roles such as court and investigative reporting and part-time attorney roles.
+Organizations such as the North Carolina Justice Center may post legal and non-legal openings (e.g., attorney, policy, communications, and program roles) on their careers page.
 Other positions can be found at the North Carolina Bar Association’s career center.

 Some common careers include: